yllaw/CopyCat/README.md

 * Learn about networking.
 * The whole development cycle.
 * How to transform business requirement to software development plan.
-* How to we decide to do what and when?
+* How do we decide to do what and when?

 ## Plan